RooCMS/RooCMS/readme.md

 > Instead of `your_site.com` use the domain name attached to your hosting.

+> Attention
+> For security purposes, RooCMS does not support the ability to work with a database without a login and password.
+When trying to use an empty password for the database, the system will show an error.

 Wiki
 ----
 Help and tips on working with RooCMS are in control panel.